 The emerging 5G mobile network promises to radically change many aspects of our lives and music education is no exception.
 5G is a high bandwidth and low latency system.
 The download speed is a whopping 10-50 Gbps and the latency is about 1 millisecond.
 Due to the high bandwidth, the new networks will not just serve cellphones like existing cellular networks, but will function as general internet service providers for laptops and desktop computers.
 5G enables exciting new technologies such as remote robotic assisted surgeries and self-driving cars.

 This technology will revolutionize music education.
-We will experience a completely seamless internet connection with an imperceivable lag time.
+We will experience a completely seamless internet connection with imperviable lag time.
 It is like the person is in the same room!.
 We will have the ability to remotely connect with a student, colleague or friend and teach, rehearse and jam without any hindrance.
-This powerful technology will render the in-person music lesson obsolete.
+This powerful technology is destined to became popular mode of engaging in music lessons.